Subchapter G. SIMPLIFIED PROGRAM FOR SMALL

 § 245.613.
 Monitoring standards.

-(b) The owner/operator shall assure that a maintenance and general operations check of the storage tank system is performed at least monthly.
+(b) The owner and operator shall assure that a maintenance and general operations check of the aboveground storage tank system is performed at least monthly.
 Deficiencies noted during the check shall be corrected.
-The small aboveground storage tank general operations and maintenance checklist provided by the owner/operator shall be used to document the monthly operations and maintenance check.
+The small aboveground storage tank general operations and maintenance checklist provided by the owner and operator shall be used to document the monthly operations and maintenance check.
 The operations and maintenance check shall include:

-(1) A visual examination of the tank system for deterioration, including, but not limited to, the tank, piping, ancillary equipment, foundation and safety equipment.
+(1) A visual examination of the aboveground storage tank system for deterioration, including the tank, piping, ancillary equipment, foundation, containment structure or facility, and safety equipment.

 (2) A check of the containment areas for accumulation of water and removal of water as necessary.